Web Design Tips: Key Highlights

 17. Conduct A/B Testing

-To conduct A/B testing:
+To conduct A/B testing, use the following strategies:

 - Focus on testing elements that directly influence your website’s key objectives, such as high-traffic pages or lead-generation forms.